Yorso/seneca3_severalServers/README.md

 ## What does it do?
 Adds and multiplies two given numbers.
 Each math operation is executed on different machines, and subtracts two given numbers on localhost.

-You need virtual or physical machines where microservices will run and they must have installed node.js, npm, express and seneca.
+You need virtual or physical machines where microservices will run.
 You can use your localhost by simply changing port number (it must be different from client.js).

 ***

 Suma y multiplica dos números dados.
 Cada operación matemática es ejecutada en máquinas diferentes, y resta dos números en local.

-Necesitarás máquinas virtuales o físicas donde se ejecutarán los microservicios y deben tener instalados node.js, npm, express y seneca.
+Necesitarás máquinas virtuales o físicas donde se ejecutarán los microservicios.
 Puedes usar tu localhost simplemete cambiando el puerto (debe ser diferente al de client.js).

 ## Pre-requisites